hyperledger-archives/indy-client/getting-started.md

 when all she's trying to do right now is prove basic eligibility.

 ```
-ALICE@test> send claim Loan-Application-Basic to Thrift Bank
+ALICE@test> send proof Loan-Application-Basic to Thrift Bank

 Signature accepted.

 Response from Thrift Bank (479.17 ms):
-    Your claim Loan-Application-Basic 0.1 has been received and verified
+    Your Proof Loan-Application-Basic 0.1 has been received and verified

     Loan eligibility criteria satisfied, please send another claim 'Loan-Application-KYC'
 ```